UrbanApps/UALogger/README.md

     [UALogger setFormat:@"UALogger logged: %@" forVerbosity:UALoggerVerbosityPlain];

 Then all subsequent log calls for that verbosity will use that format.
-Take a look at the `setupDefaultFormats` for more info on the defaults.
+Take a look at the `setupDefaultFormats` method for more info on the default formats and what they expect.
 If you want to reset the format, call

 	[UALogger resetDefaultLogFormats];

 #### Production Logging

 By default UALogger will log in Debug environments and not in Production.
-It determines this by the presence of the Preprocessor Macro `DEBUG`, which is added to wevery Xcode project by default.
-The rules it uses to determine if it should log to the console are:
+It determines this by the presence of the Preprocessor Macro `DEBUG`, which is added to every Xcode project by default.
+The rules it uses to determine if it __should log__ to the console are:

 - It __is not__ a production build and `shouldLogInDebug` is true __OR__